 For many years I would search online for help, someone to talk to who would not think that I was evil.
 I had more failures than successes.
 I would find organisations online, but when I tried to contact them their emails would bounce back or I would not hear from them.

-Over time, I finally thought I found some help – a councilor that I connected with.
-However, the phone councilor resigned.
-I was told I would be given another councilor, but this never eventuated.
+Over time, I finally thought I found some help – a counsellor that I connected with.
+However, the phone counsellor resigned.
+I was told I would be given another counsellor, but this never eventuated.
 Stops and starts made things more oppressive.

 One thing that would be spoken about at our church pulpit was love and that the only love you can find is the love that a church environment can supply.
 For me that was not the case.
 The love that I did find was a LGBTQI community group that was run by Sharon Jones, who listened and treated me as a human being.